 Module 5 : The George Washington University, GAO & Site Visits

-Prof. Shyam Girdharadas: is a Visiting Assistant Professor of Management for The George Washington University School of Business (GSWB).
+Prof. Shyam Girdharadas: is a Adjunct Professor of Management for The George Washington University School of Business (GSWB).
 After 25 years of experience in top management consulting at McKinsey & Company and Prism Consulting International.

 Are Leaders born or cultivated ?
 This question is frequently asked since Last many decades.
 By and large the consensus is in combining the two.
 Shyam with his enormous experience in leadership development would cover the major aspects in leadership development.
 At the end of this module, participants will learn the major attributes of a leader, authentic leadership and challenges in becoming leaders in one's own right.
 Authentic leadership is the master key to integrate multi cultural teams with diverse background.

 (17 October 2022, 1330-1630hrs)

 Prof. Homayoun Khamooshi: Ph.D. in Management Science Lancaster University, 1994.
 Is Chair of their internationally known Master of Science in Project Management Program.
 Area of Expertise: Project Planning and Scheduling, Project Risk Analysis & Modeling.

 SPM is the process of managing complex projects by combining business strategy and project management techniques in order to implement the business strategy.
 Strategic Project/ Portfolio management is a coordinated collection of strategic processes and decisions that together enable the most effective balance of organisational change and business as usual (OGC PIM Guide).

 Strategic Project Management is all about the 'change' that can be brought through projects.
 Participants will learn the intricacies of connecting SPM to projects and portfolios.